 Who Should Attend?

-This 2-day course is designed for anyone whose work is related to the processing of personal data, including:
+This 2-day course is designed for anyone in Ireland, the UK or mainland Europe whose work is related to the processing of personal data, including:

 - Data Protection Officers